INTELLECTUAL PROPERTY

 • If the student wants to create an invention derived from his work, he should communicate to the University that he has an interest that it be protected.
 This communication should be prior to the public defense of the work, which allows to guarantee the confidentiality of the content by the same author or any other person (for example, the members of the evaluation panel).

-• It should be borne in mind that confidentiality is essential to apply for a patent futurto invention, "document which guarantees the enjoyment of the industrial property of an invention to the beneficiary who registers it and who grants him rights of exclusive use for a certain period" [Cercaterm].
+• It should be kept in mind that confidentiality is essential to apply for a patent for a future invention, "a document that guarantees the enjoyment of the industrial property of an invention to the beneficiary who registers it and which grants exclusive use rights for a period determined" [Cercaterm].

 Intellectual property (copyright)